One-shot Detail Retouching with Patch Space Neural Transformation Blending: Results

-We tested the models with 100 face images, randomly sampled from MIT-Adobe FiveK \cite{Bychkovsky11Learning}, and evaluated the models using average PSNR and SSIM values.
+For a fair comparison with contemporary methods, we trained each network with the same example pair processed by four algorithmic filters: Gaussian, unsharp masking, Bilateral, and local Laplacian filters.
+As local Laplacian filters can perform a wide range of edge-aware operations, we apply two different versions of the filter, one for smoothing ($\alpha=2, \sigma=0.2$) and one for enhancing details ($\alpha=0.5, \sigma=0.1$).
+Each network is trained from scratch with the same example pair resized to $256 \times 256$ for the corresponding filter.
+To prove the generalizability of our technique, we tested the models on different types of images, namely face images (100 images that are randomly sampled from MIT-Adobe FiveK \cite{Bychkovsky11Learning}), material images (22 images), room images (30), and landscape images (30).
+Each type was trained separately with its corresponding example pair.
+For instance, we trained an example pair of landscape images to test our model on landscape images.
+We evaluated the models using average PSNR and SSIM values.
 To generate the ground truths of the input images, we applied the same filter as applied to the before example image to obtain the after image.
 We trained each model in Y-channel after converting RGB images to their YCbCr versions and evaluated the results for Y-channel images.
 We duplicated the Y-channel in case the model requires three-channel images.

+To obtain the UNet results for each type of images, we ran an additional experiment in which we changed the number of trainable parameters by removing some layers and trained the network from scratch for unsharp masking and bilateral filtering.
+The number of parameters we chose were 0.1M (with a few convolutional layers), 1.8M, 10M and 30M.
+For material images, we observed that 10M performed the best in terms of PSNR and SSIM values, while for other types of images 30M performed best.
+We tested the trained models on the images of the corresponding types and computed average PSNR values.
+Later, we chose the model with the best-performing parameters for each type of image for the quantitative comparison (Table \ref{tablecomparison}).

-Our method can outperform HDRNet and Deep edge-aware filters for all considered filters in terms of both PSNR and SSIM values.
-Similarly, it outperforms ASAPNet generator \cite{shaham2021spatially} according to the PSNR metric and shows competitive results in terms of SSIM.
-Our model achieves these results with a significantly lower parameter count, as shown in Table \ref{tablecomparison}.
+Overall, our method can outperform all architectures for each considered filter in terms of both PSNR and SSIM values.
+UNet shows the closest performance to our method, but their network capacity is significantly higher than ours (0.16M).
 Our technique proves more generalizable in learning different image processing operators from a single example pair with a lower model capacity.